 Sweetened Condensed Milk: The sweetened condensed milk is important in this sweet treat.
 Do not use evaporated milk for this recipe.

 Food Coloring: Adding food coloring to this recipe is optional.
-But, it’s fun to give the pink more pop of color with a touch of red food coloring.
+But, it’s fun to give the pink more pop of color with a touch of pink or red food coloring (I used pink food coloring in this recipe).
+The batter will already be light pink.

 Whipped Topping: You can use cool whip for the topping, or make your own whipped topping.